Buenos Aires, Latin America

 From MALBA, jump on a local bus and head to Retiro to visit the English Tower.

-Bonus Sight 9: In front of the clock tower, you have the historical park, Plaza San Martin.
+Bonus Sight 9: In front of the clock tower, you have the beautiful historical park, Plaza San Martin.
 Walk up the big stairs of the park for a beautiful view over Retiro and the English Tower.

 #16 San Telmo & San Telmo Sunday Market